Urban Engagement Program

-Our SE students serve as mentors for middle and elementary school students enrolled in the Boston Public School system by working with “Apprentices” (middle school students) once a week in an after school program designed around teaching and mentoring Apprentices in the areas of social entrepreneurship, small business management, micro-finance, poverty around the world and micro-enterprise development.
+As a student, you serve as a mentor by working with “Apprentices” (middle and elementary students) in an after school program designed around teaching the areas of social entrepreneurship, small business management, micro-finance, poverty around the world and micro-enterprise development.

 This ten week program enables Apprentices to also develop their own small business, which may include the sales of beaded jewelry or other ‘enterprising’ ideas, initiated by the Apprentices themselves.
-Sales from their businesses go towards the creation of micro-finance loans for entrepreneurs in developing countries, at the Apprentices own choosing through Kiva.org and Grameen America’s U initiative.
+Sales from their businesses go towards the creation of micro-finance loans for entrepreneurs in developing countries, at the Apprentices own choosing through Kiva.org, a non-profit which connects individuals to micro-lending opportunities around the world to help alleviate poverty.

 Hillary Gras, Class of 2011, CBA Finance